cathyxinchangli/cee498ds-project11/manuscript.md

 Therefore, we develop accurate models of metered building energy usage in the following areas: chilled water, electric, hot water, and steam meters.
 The data comes from over 1,000 buildings over a three-year timeframe.
 With better estimates of these energy-saving investments, large scale investors and financial institutions will be more inclined to invest in this area to enable progress in building efficiencies.

-By utilizing modern electric meters, it possible to collect and store enormous amount of data about household energy consumption.
-This data can be used to predict energy consumption and help energy providers manage energy (electricity) output and plan for energy peaks/lows.

 Three different AI-models were used.
 First, a linear regression model was tested as a baseline.
 It was discovered that the model performed poorly, with a final RMSLE of 4,5.
 Merely linear prediction was not enough to obtain accurate predictions, which suggests that strong non-linear relashinships exist between the features and target variable (energy usage).